raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 baz.addObserver(bazObserver)
 ```

 Until `baz.addObserver(bazObserver)` was called, these streams would not be receiving or emitting any events because they have no observers, internal or external.
-After `addObserver` is called, `baz.onStart` is called, adding `baz` as an InternalObserver to `bar`. `baz` will now receive and process any events emitted by `bar`.
+After `baz.addObserver` is called, an external observer `bazObserver` is added to `baz`, starting it.
+Then, `baz.onStart` is called, adding `baz` as an InternalObserver to `bar`. `baz` will now receive and process any events emitted by `bar`.

 But this means that `bar` just got its first observer – even if an internal one, it still matters – someone started caring, even if indirectly.
 So its `onStart` method is called, and it adds `bar` as the first InternalObserver to `foo`.
 Now, `foo` is started as well, and its `onStart` method does _something_ to ensure that `foo` will now start sending out events.
-We don't actually know what it is that needs to be done for `foo`, because we didn't define `foo`'s implementation.
-For example, its `onStart` method could be adding a DOM listener to a DOM element.
+We don't actually know what `foo`'s `onStart` method does because we didn't define `foo`'s implementation.
+For example, it could be adding a DOM listener to a DOM element.

 Now we see how adding an observer resulted in a chain of activations of all upstream streams that were required, directly or indirectly, to get the events out of the stream we actually wanted to observe.
 The `onStart` method ensured – recursively – that the observed stream is now running.